King’s & Queen’s Scouts

 Holders of the Badge/Award can be called upon to perform a variety of Royal and Civic duties.
 There are several occasions when those from Finchley, Friern Barnet and Golders Green have undertaken these tasks that ranged from providing a guard of honour at specific functions to providing assistance at Buckingham Palace Garden Parties.
 Other examples from the past include performing duties at Coronation and Jubilee celebrations.
 In 1960 one Queen’s Scout from Finchley had the honour of helping to unwrap and display the wedding gifts that arrived at Clarence House for Princess Margaret.

 For many however, their highlight was being selected to take part in the National St. George’s Day Parade at Windsor Castle.
-The Queen’s Scouts march into the Quadrangle where the parade is reviewed by a representative of the Royal Family.
+The King’s Scouts march into the Quadrangle where the parade is reviewed by a representative of the Royal Family.
 They then march through the castle and down to St. George’s Chapel, where they take part in the National Scout Service.

 There were also, from time to time, special rewards made by the District.
 There are records that show some holders of the award were taken to the London Gang Show while others attended dinner receptions.